bastos1505/nodemcu-firmware/docs/en/modules/http.md

 Basic HTTP *client* module that provides an interface to do GET/POST/PUT/DELETE over HTTP(S), as well as customized requests.
 Due to the memory constraints on ESP8266, the supported page/body size is limited by available memory.
 Attempting to receive pages larger than this will fail.
 If larger page/body sizes are necessary, consider using [`net.createConnection()`](net.md#netcreateconnection) and stream in the data.

-!!! note "Note:"
+!!! attention

     It is **not** possible to execute concurrent HTTP requests using this module.
-Starting a new request before the previous has completed will result in undefined behavior.

 Each request method takes a callback which is invoked when the response has been received from the server.
 The first argument is the status code, which is either a regular HTTP status code, or -1 to denote a DNS, connection or out-of-memory failure, or a timeout (currently at 10 seconds).

-For each operation it is also possible to include custom headers.
-Note that following headers *can not* be overridden however:
+For each operation it is possible to provide custom HTTP headers or override standard headers.
+By default the `Host` header is deduced from the URL and `User-Agent` is `ESP8266`.
+Note, however, that the `Connection` header *can not* be overridden!
+It is always set to `close`.

-- Host
-- Connection
-- User-Agent

-The `Host` header is taken from the URL itself, the `Connection` is always set to `close`, and the `User-Agent` is `ESP8266`.
+HTTP redirects (HTTP status 300-308) are followed automatically up to a limit of 20 to avoid the dreaded redirect loops.

+When the callback is invoked, it is passed the HTTP status code, the body as it was received, and a table of the response headers.
+All the header names have been lower cased to make it easy to access.
+If there are multiple headers of the same name, then only the last one is returned.

 **SSL/TLS support**